 The Drina is the most important lifeline for the Huchen (Hucho hucho) – a globally threatened fish species.
 This species can grow up to 1.8 m in length and is particularly vulnerable to dam construction.
 Nevertheless, the Drina is at risk from nine planned dams, including the large Buk Bijela project.

-Huchen protesting at Drina, globally endangered species, © Aleksandar Škorić
+Protesting on the Drina for huchen, a globally endangered species, © Aleksandar Škorić

 The slogan “Čuvajmo Drinu, zaustavimo brane!” ("Save the Drina, stop the dams“) was floating down the river during the regatta.
 Additionally, a big Huchen dummy got the attention of the participants.

-20 000 people in front of 90 m high dam Bajina Bašta, ©Dušan Mićić
+20,000 people in front of 90 m high dam Bajina Bašta, ©Dušan Mićić